Will Vest: Detroit Tigers (second stint)

 Vest cleared waivers and Seattle returned him to the Tigers on July 17, 2021.
 The Tigers assigned Vest to Toledo.

 Vest made the Tigers' Opening Day roster for the 2022 season.

-On May 13, Vest picked up his first career save in a 4–2 victory over the Baltimore Orioles.
+On May 13, 2022, Vest picked up his first career save in a 4–2 victory over the Baltimore Orioles.
 He entered a bases-loaded situation with one out in the ninth inning, and struck out both batters he faced.
 On May 20, Vest was placed on the non-injury (COVID-19) inactive list.
 He returned to the Tigers on May 31.

 The Tigers optioned Vest to Toledo to start the 2023 season.
 On April 18, 2023, Vest was called up from Toledo to be the 27th man on the roster during a doubleheader against the Cleveland Guardians.
 He was sent back down to Toledo without appearing in either game.
 Vest returned to the Tigers three days later after another pitcher ended up on the injured list.
-On June 26, 2023, Vest had to enter the game in the first inning after starter Matthew Boyd left the game suddenly with elbow discomfort.
+On June 26, Vest had to enter the game in the first inning after starter Matthew Boyd left the game suddenly with elbow discomfort.
 Vest had to leave the game the following inning with right knee discomfort.
 He was placed on the injured list the next day along with Boyd.
 In his abbreviated 2023 season, Vest pitched 48 1/3 innings, striking out 56 batters and posting a 2.98 ERA.

 In 2024, Vest primarily filled middle relief and setup roles for the Tigers.
 He posted a 2.82 ERA with 63 strikeouts in 70 1/3 innings.

 On January 9, 2025, the Tigers and Vest agreed to a one-year, $1.4 million contract, avoiding arbitration.
 While manager A. J. Hinch does not name a full-time closer, Vest received the majority of the closing opportunities in 2025.
 He had 15 saves as of the All-Star break, while teammate Tommy Kahnle was next closest with 9.
 By season's end, Vest had a team-leading 23 saves, with a 3.01 ERA and 75 strikeouts in 68 2/3 innings.
 Vest earned a save in Game 1 of the American League Wild Card Series against the Cleveland Guardians.
 He also pitched the final 1 2/3 innings of the clinching Game 3 victory, but it was not a save situation when he entered.
-Overall in the 2025 playoffs, he pitched 8 innings, allowing only 2 hits and no runs.
+Overall in the 2025 playoffs, he pitched eight innings, allowing only two hits and no runs.

+On January 6, 2026, the Tigers and Vest agreed on a one-year, $3.95 million contract, avoiding arbitration.
+On May 2, Vest was placed on the 15-day injured list with right lateral forearm inflammation.
+In 27 appearances for Detroit, he struggled to a 3–5 record and 6.08 ERA with 27 strikeouts and two saves across 26 2/3 innings pitched.
+On July 31, Vest underwent season-ending surgery to address a stress fracture in his elbow; it was concurrently announced that Vest would require a future hip surgery.